Our 30 Best Crescent Roll Appetizers

 Tender, buttery crescents surround a delicious filling, making these appetizers a real standout.
 No one will guess that they're light! —Jennifer Kemp, Grosse Pointe Park, Michigan

 Since getting this recipe from our 4-H club, it's been a regular after-school snack.
-We like to dunk these bite-size pizza treats, made with refrigerated crescent rolls, in spaghetti sauce. —Donna Klettke, Wheatland, Missouri
+We like to dunk these bite-sized pizza treats, made with refrigerated crescent rolls, in spaghetti sauce. —Donna Klettke, Wheatland, Missouri

 At our house, these delicious shrimp squares are a must during family movie and game nights. —Ardyce Piehl, Poynette, Wisconsin